syncfusion-content/flutter-docs/Flutter/chat/chat-theme.md

 {% endhighlight %}
 {% endtabs %}

-## Outgoing Primary Header Text Style
+## Outgoing primary header text style

-The [`outgoingPrimaryHeaderTextStyle`] property is used to specify the style for the primary header text in outgoing message bubbles.
+The [`outgoingPrimaryHeaderTextStyle`](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfChatThemeData/outgoingPrimaryHeaderTextStyle.html) property is used to specify the style for the primary header text in outgoing message bubbles.

 {% tabs %}
 {% highlight Dart %}